Microsoft Teams’ pricing explained

 • Pumble allows you to manage both users and workspaces, unlike MS Teams.

-• Within MS Teams, there is no option to search any file in a specific folder.
-If you store 50 files in one folder, you have to search through them manually.
-Pumble allows you to easily search and find all files shared in DMs or channels via the File browser.
+• MS Teams has no option to search any file in a specific folder.
+If you store 50 files in one folder, you must manually search through them.
+Pumble lets you easily search and find all files shared in DMs or channels via the File browser.

 • Pumble chat is very user-friendly, unlike the cluttered, busy one in MS Teams.